How to Stop Feeling Regret

 Self-blame can make forgiveness hard.
 The good news is that once you start to repair the situation, you will feel better about yourself and it will not be so hard to forgive yourself.

-If you do not feel you can forgive and let go, then take real action to repair any damage you regret causing.
+If you do not feel you are currently able to forgive and let go, then you must take action to repair any damage you regret causing.
 This includes damage to yourself.

 Regret is a powerful teacher.